 Director Morris Ertman has created a terrific production perfectly paced with rich and memorable performances by Karen Johnson-Diamond and Griffin Cork.
 The setting is simple being composed of an easy chair on one side of the stage where the narrator spends much of his time as his Nana roams and commands the stage.

 As a memoir, the play happily breaks the fourth wall.
 It’s no secret that we are watching a play.
 In fact, that’s half the fun.
-The narrator gives us a wink and the occasional aside while Nana goes off on tangents and exaggerated musings about Aunt Gertrude or is in awe of seeing a live broadcast of a show featuring French Canadian actress Huguette Oligny.
+The narrator gives us a wink and the occasional aside while Nana goes off on tangents and exaggerated musings about Aunt Gertrude or is in awe of seeing a live television broadcast of a show featuring French Canadian actress Huguette Oligny.
 It is during this scene in the play where we learn that our narrator is writing for the stage with his mother’s encouragement and support.

 I love this play.
 I love how it begins, and I love how it ends.
 In fact, I’d say the ending is perfect, but I won’t reveal the ending because I don’t want to ruin it for you.
-All I’ll say is that for the next few weeks Michael Trembley’s mother will be alive again.
+All I’ll say is that for the next few weeks Michel Trembley’s mother will be alive again.
 She will be telling her stories and teasing her son.
 Her fury at his shenanigans will rise up.
 Her love will shine through.
 And he will give her the gift of being a part of his world by being a part of a play filled with laughter and tenderness that celebrates the loving relationship between mother and son.